nonlinearxwaves/thqml-1.0/README.md

 Citing ThQML
 ------------
-If you use ThQML in your research, please cite the book See the references in `thqml.bib`
+If you use ThQML in your research, please cite the book.

+See the references in `thqml.bib`

 Last test with code versions (december 2023)